spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/entity-name-is-not-unique.md

 ## Database table name is not unique

-Database table names must be unique for the new tables on the project level.
-Check the examples below to learn how to fix the error.
+On the project level all new tables in database must have unique names.
+Below you can find the code examples that show how to solve the described problem.

 ### Example of code that causes an upgradability error: Database table name is not unique